NicodemusGurion/nicodemusgurion.github.io/quran/topics.md

 ## [< Tafsir al-Jak contents index](/quran/)

 These are all catalogues topic tags of Tafsir al-Jak for quick reference.
 Tags are defined without definite or indefinite article to save space and preserve alphabetic order, e.g. look for "Quran" rather than "The Quran".
+Sub topics are filed after the main topic with a hyphen, e.g. "Allah - cruel".

 {%- assign all_entries = "" | split: "" -%}
 {%- for page in site.pages -%}